StatNLP/joeynmt/README.md

 2. Install the requirements:
 `cd joeynmt`
 `pip3 install -r requirements.txt` (you might want to add `--user` for a local installation).
-3. Install torchtext and torchaudio from sources.
+#3.
+Install torchtext and torchaudio from sources.
+3. Install torchtext from sources.
 4. Install joeynmt:
 `python3 setup.py install`
 5. Run the unit tests: